 - Close to the end of The Pilo Family Circus, the accountant makes the mistake of delivering a letter to Kurt Pilo during his Villainous Breakdown.
 Ironically, the note was actually good news, containing the names of all the members of the Freedom Movement, but Kurt wasn't in the mood to read it until after he'd ripped the accountant's head off.

-- Towards the end of the WarCraft novel Rise Of The Horde, one of Thrall's human spies arrives to Orgrimmar to bring news of the arrival of the draenei.
+- Towards the end of Rise of the Horde, one of Thrall's human spies arrives to Orgrimmar to bring news of the arrival of the draenei.
 While pondering the (terrible) news, Thrall notices that the man is shaking in fear and realises he is afraid of getting killed.
-He orders his guards to get him food and water while musing about how unwise killing messengers is for it only causes people to hide the bad news until too late.
-Granted Thrall isn't a villain but most orcs are seen as such by humans.
+He orders his guards to get him food and water while musing about how unwise killing messengers is, for it only causes people to hide the bad news until too late.
+Granted, Thrall isn't a villain, but most orcs are seen as such by humans.